Khushidawra/Demo-App-BE/README.md

 2.Setup the Code in VS Studio
 Open the .sln file in first Demo-App-BE Folder.
+Then, in View Tab Click on Solution Explorer.
+The Solution explorer will have all the files and folders.
 Update the appSettings.json set ServerName to your SSMS ServerName and Database Name to Newly Created Database.

 3.Run the Code